 |Hawksbill Sea Turtle

 The hawksbill turtle resides in tropical regions of the Atlantic and Pacific Oceans.
 While still young, the turtles are unable to dive deep and reside mainly in floating sea plants.

-Admission of F$30 is valid through December 31 of the year of purchase.
-Tags should be purchased in advance from:
+Conservation contribution of F$30 is valid through December 31 of the year of purchase.
+Tags should be obtained in advance from: